kasperfryd/lerkastellet/README.md

-  # Ceramic Products Showcase Website

-  This is a code bundle for Ceramic Products Showcase Website.
-The original project is available at https://www.figma.com/design/zhm4zWZRePpVgo6ld9JbVR/Ceramic-Products-Showcase-Website.
+# Lerkastellet frontend

+A site build for a ceramic site to showcase products

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.
-  # lerkastellet
-# lerkastellet
-# lerkastellet